 Other conservation-oriented classes may also be applicable as electives for this minor if approved by the faculty coordinator for the minor.

 Conservation-oriented topics only.

-3 of 6 credits count toward electives if course taken to satisfy core requirement above
+3 of 6 credits count toward electives if the course is taken to satisfy Core Biology requirement above.